EngMai-AI/movie-sentiment-app/README.md

 ## 📌 Project Overview

-This project performs **Sentiment Analysis** on Rotten Tomatoes movie reviews using Natural Language Processing (NLP) and Machine Learning.
+This project performs sentiment analysis on Rotten Tomatoes movie reviews using Natural Language Processing (NLP) and traditional Machine Learning models (TF-IDF + classifiers).

 The model predicts whether a movie review is **Positive** or **Negative** based on its text.